adamwight/CT-test/README.md

 * No way to invert sort.
 * I didn't have enough time to find the healthiest and best third-party libraries, so I used a strategy of minimizing the interface with each.
+* Note that we're usually fetching the first paragraph of the summary, not the first paragraph of the article body itself.

 Licenses